Sayed70480/Sayed70480/README.md

 —

 Hi, I’m Syed Sikandar Shah, a skilled software engineer with more then one year of experience.
-I’ve completed numerous projects at Ford9 Solutions and the National Incubation Center at the University of Swat.
+I’ve completed numerous projects at Fordnine Solutions Company and the National Incubation Center at the University of Swat.
 I specialize in building dynamic and responsive web applications.

 During my tenure at Ford9 Solutions, I developed and managed React applications and created web pages using HTML, CSS, Material UI, and Bootstrap.
 At NIC, I was a key player in the Touch Tally project, an innovative IoT fingerprint attendance system.